 Since its spin-off from Integrated BioPharma, Inc. in August 2008, the Company has incurred significant losses and negative cash flows from operations.
-As of September 30, 2014, the Company's accumulated deficit was \$42.6 million, and it had cash used in operating activities of \$570,000 for the three months ended September 30, 2014.
+As of December 31, 2014, the Company's accumulated deficit was \$44.3 million, and it had cash used in operating activities of \$2.2 million for the six months ended December 31, 2014.
 The Company has historically financed its activities through the sale of common stock and warrants.
-Through September 30, 2014, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, advancing its intellectual property, and general and administrative activities.
-Cash on hand as of September 30, 2014 of \$3.5 million and the results of the common stock purchase agreement with Aspire Capital Fund LLC (referred to below as "Aspire Capital") are expected to support the Company's activities through September 30, 2015.
-The extent to which the Company utilizes the purchase agreement with Aspire Capital as a source of funding will depend on a number of factors, including the prevailing market price of the Company's common stock and the volume of trading in its common stock.
+Through December 31, 2014, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, its proprietary candidates for treatment of fibrotic diseases, advancing its intellectual property, and general and administrative activities.
+Cash on hand as of December 31, 2014 of \$7.4 million is expected to support the Company's activities through December 31, 2015.
+On August 25, 2014, the Company entered into a stock purchase agreement with Aspire Capital Fund, LLC ("Aspire Capital") pursuant to which the Company can require Aspire Capital to purchase up to \$10 million of its common stock upon and subject to the terms of the agreement over a two-year period.
+As of February 23, 2015, the Company required Aspire Capital to purchase \$7.2 million of the Company's common stock.
+The extent to which the Company continues to utilize the purchase agreement with Aspire Capital as a source of funding will depend on a number of factors, including the prevailing market price of the Company's common stock and the volume of trading in its common stock.
 See Note 7 - Stockholders' Equity for additional information.